yandex-cloud/docs/en/compute/operations/instance-groups/create-with-balancer.md

 # Create a fixed-size group with a load balancer

 You can create a fixed-size group along with a network load balancer that will evenly distribute the load across cloud resources.
-For more information, see [#T](../../../load-balancer/concepts/index.md) in the {{ load-balancer-full-name }} documentation.
+For more information, see [#T](../../../load-balancer/concepts/index.md) in the Yandex Load Balancer documentation.

 {% include [warning.md](../../../_includes/instance-groups/warning.md) %}